Which radiometric dating technique is best for determining the age difference between two Miocene-age volcanic ash deposits separated by 500 feet?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

-The Potassium-Argon dating technique is particularly well-suited for determining the age difference between Miocene-age volcanic ash deposits.
-This method is effective for dating geological materials that are millions of years old, which aligns well with the age range of the Miocene epoch, approximately 23 to 5 million years ago.
+Potassium-Argon dating is the most suitable technique for determining the age difference between two Miocene-age volcanic ash deposits.
+This method is particularly effective for dating volcanic materials and igneous rocks that are typically formed from processes that release large amounts of potassium.

 Subscribe